 Germany, France and Belgium, Luxembourg's nearest neighbours, account for over half of its two-way trade.
 Since 1921, Luxembourg has been in economic union with Belgium – the Belgium-Luxembourg Economic Union (BLEU).
 In 2015 Luxembourg was the first country outside the Asia region to become a founding member of the Asia Infrastructure Investment Bank.

 Australia has a number of bilateral agreements with Luxembourg, covering issues such as mutual assistance on criminal matters, extradition and visas.

 High level visits

-- Senator Carr (as Minister for Foreign Affairs) visited Luxembourg in April 2013 to participate in an Informal Meeting on Syria hosted by Luxembourg and the International Peace Institute.
+Former Minister for Foreign Affairs, Senator the Hon Bob Carr visited Luxembourg in April 2013 to participate in an Informal Meeting on Syria hosted by Luxembourg and the International Peace Institute.

 Bilateral economic and trade relationship

 Luxembourg's investment in Australia was valued at A$78.4 billion in 2018.
 Australian investment in Luxembourg was valued at A$21.1 billion in 2018.